AnaG0307/MindFlow/README.md

 #### **Specifics of the project:**

-Our web application has been designed for women to track their mood (and symptoms?\*) to both gain a personal insight into their condition and to have clear and concise information to show their GP’s should they seek medical assistance.
+Our web application has been designed for women to track their mood and menstrual symptoms to both gain a personal insight into their condition and to have clear and concise information to show their GP’s should they seek medical assistance.

-It can often be challenging to be taken seriously as a woman when it comes to healthcare, particularly when it comes to women’s health.
-We hope that our application will help women to gain a better understanding of both their health and mental wellbeing, and possibly be a platform from which they can begin to seek treatment, should they require it.
+It can often be challenging to be taken seriously as a woman when it comes to healthcare.
+We hope that our application will help women gain a better understanding of both their health and mental wellbeing and possibly be a platform from which they can begin to seek treatment, should they require it.

 #### **Key Features:**